cossacklabs/product-docs/acra/acra-in-depth/architecture/api_proxy.md

 weight: 6
 ---

-**TODO: Expand**

 # How it works

 API proxy can be achieved via using Acra SDKs or AcraTranslator and building proxy layer around it.
 In enterprise version, we bring different nuts'n'bolts to make it easier.

 # Which FRs/NFRs does it implement